-Following feedback from teachers, we've designed clear and concise question papers that use a variety of question types.
-They are accessible for lower ability students, while giving very able students the chance to show their breadth and depth of knowledge.
+Following feedback from teachers, we've designed clear and concise question papers that use a variety of question types, including multiple choice, to give students the chance to show their breadth and depth of knowledge.
 We've followed guidance from the Association for Science Education (ASE) on how we use scientific terminology.